sbhargava-ashish/RevenueNswRegistration/README.md

 Application port is 8088 in application.properties.

+Project use Spring web and Spring data with in memory h2 database.

 Application also has swagger configuration which can be accessed after application startup.

 Swagger link : http://localhost:8088/swagger-ui.html